ed-henrique/suk/README.md

 ## Roadmap

 - [ ] Extensive testing
-- [x] Make implementation concurrent-safe
+- [ ] Make implementation concurrent-safe (Currently, it is insanely difficult to get a collision using the default 32 key length, but it is possible, so I'm working to get around this chance)
 - [ ] Use better algorithm for random and strong keys (refer to [this](https://stackoverflow.com/questions/22892120/how-to-generate-a-random-string-of-a-fixed-length-in-go))